xdevguild/piggy-bank-sc/README.md

 ### Testing

 You will find tests in `tests/piggybank_rust_test.rs`.
 To run a test, you can use click on the `Run Test` button from under the test name in VS Code or you can run it with `cargo test --test piggybank_rust_test`.

+### Development
+Besides cloning the repository, you can also use buildo-begins CLI:
+- `npx buildo-begins@latest init` - from the list, choose Piggy Bank smart contract.
+You can also initialize the dapp for interactions.